DevExpress/testcafe/docs/articles/documentation/extending-testcafe/custom-reporter-plugin/reporter-methods.md

 ---
 # Reporter Methods

-To create your [custom reporter](index.md#implementing-the-reporter), you need to implement the following reporter methods.
+To create a [custom reporter](index.md#implementing-the-reporter), you need to implement the following methods.

 > You can use [helper methods and libraries](helpers.md) within the reporter methods to output required data.